Haryana

+The modern state of Haryana was formed on 1 November 1966 after the Punjab Reorganisation Act was passed by the Indian Parliament.
 Haryana contains 32 special economic zones (SEZs), mainly located within the industrial corridor projects connecting the National Capital Region.
 Gurgaon is considered one of the major information technology and automobile hubs of India.
 Haryana ranks 11th among Indian states in human development index.
 The economy of Haryana is the 13th largest in India, with a gross state domestic product (GSDP) of ₹7.65 trillion and has the country's 5th-highest GSDP per capita of ₹240 thousand.

-The state is rich in history, monuments, heritage, flora and fauna and tourism, with a well-developed economy, national and state highways.
-It is bordered by Punjab and Himachal Pradesh to the north, by Rajasthan to the west and south, while river Yamuna forms its eastern border with Uttar Pradesh.
+The state is also rich in ancient heritage, monuments, flora and fauna and tourism, with a well-developed economy, national and state highways.
 Haryana surrounds the country's capital territory of Delhi on three sides (north, west and south), consequently, a large area of Haryana state is included in the economically important National Capital Region of India for the purposes of planning and development.

 Etymology

-Some anthropologists believe that the name "Haryana" originated in the period following the Mahabharata, when the Ābhiras are thought to have settled in the region.
+Some anthropologists believe that the name "Haryana" originated in the period following the Mahābhārata, when the Ābhiras are thought to have settled in the region.
 This community was known for developing advanced agricultural techniques.

 Historian Pran Nath Chopra suggests that the name evolved linguistically over time—from Ābhirāyana (derived from ābhira meaning "Abhira" and ayana meaning "path" or "way") to Ahirāyana, and eventually became Hariyānā or Haryana.

 History

 Ancient period

 A skeleton from an Indus Valley civilisation site near Rakhigarhi.
 The skeleton is on display in the National Museum.

 Manuscript illustration of the Battle of Kurukshetra, which is a war described in the Indian epic poem Mahābhārata.
 The conflict arose from a dynastic succession struggle between two groups of cousins, the Kauravas and Pandavas, for the throne of Hastinapura in an Indian kingdom called Kuru.

-The villages of Rakhigarhi in Hisar district and Bhirrana in Fatehabad district are home to ancient sites of the Indus Valley Civilization, which contain evidence of paved roads, a drainage system, a large-scale rainwater collection storage system, terracotta brick and statue production, and skilled metalworking (in both bronze and precious metals).
+The villages of Rakhigarhi in Hisar district and Bhirrana in Fatehabad district are home to ancient sites of the Indus Valley Civilisation, which contain evidence of paved roads, a drainage system, a large-scale rainwater collection storage system, terracotta brick and statue production, and skilled metalworking (in both bronze and precious metals).

 During the Vedic era, Haryana was the site of the Kuru kingdom, one of India's great Mahajanapadas.
 The south of Haryana is the claimed location of Manu's state of Brahmavarta.
 The area surrounding Dhosi Hill, and districts of Rewari and Mahendragarh had Ashrams of several Rishis who made valuable contributions to important Hindu scriptures like Vedas, Upanishads, Manusmriti, Brahmanas and Puranas.
 As per Manusmriti, Manu was the king of Brahmavarta, the flood time state 10,000 years ago surrounded by oldest route of Sarasvati and Drishadwati rivers on the banks of which Sanatan-Vedic or present-day Hindu ethos evolved and scriptures were composed.